-When implementing our Advance Ship parcel solution, I regularly need to explain how to correctly handle carrier billing options in SAP.
-To make this discussion simpler, I’ll explain the three main options for domestic billing from a typical small-parcel carrier, then give you some examples.
+We regularly need to explain the details of how freight billing options can be handled correctly in SAP.
+I’ll explain the 3 main options for domestic billing from a typical small parcel carrier first and then give you some examples.

-The typical domestic parcel carriers support the following three options for billing shipping charges on parcels:
+The typical domestic parcel carriers support the following 3 options for billing freight charges on parcels.

 Prepaid – Charges paid by the shipper.

 Collect – Charges paid by the recipient.

 Third party – Charges paid by a third party to party to the shipping transaction.